Last Updated October 5, 2020

 Of course there are many differences in the details, but long-term investors who are active in either asset class can benefit from the same sound and timeless investment principles.

-Ben Graham laid out many of these principles almost 80 years ago, but more recently I found them within the pages of “The five fundamental principles of property investment”, a short guide written by Nick Carlile of Platinum Portfolio Builder.
+Ben Graham laid out many of these principles almost 80 years ago, but more recently I found them within the pages of “The five fundamental principles of property investment”, written by Nick Carlile of Platinum Portfolio Builder:

 Investment principle #1 – Always buy at a discount